AcheronEiden/TurtleProjects/README.md

 # TurtleProjects
-This repository includes som turtle projects ranging from simple forms to more advanced projects
+This repository includes some turtle projects ranging from simple forms to more advanced projects